-Pursuing postsecondary education can be important in fostering independence, selfdetermination, and employment success.
-Greater numbers of individuals with ASD are seeking higher education opportunities in vocational/technical skills, 2-year colleges, and 4-year colleges/universities (Gobbo & Shmulsky, 2014; Roux et al., 2015).
-Yet, fewer than half of college students with ASD feel they are able to handle most of the challenges they encounter (Shattuck et al., 2014).
-The types of needed supports identified by individuals with ASD in higher education settings are not those typically provided by disability services: supports for living on campus or living independently, training to engage in self-advocacy, and interacting effectively with peers and instructors (Ellison, Clark, Cunningham, & Hansen, 2013).
+Pursuing postsecondary education can be important in fostering independence, self-determination, and employment success.
+Greater numbers of individuals with ASD are seeking higher education opportunities in vocational/technical skills, 2-year colleges, and 4-year colleges/universities.^{8,9} Yet, fewer than half of college students with ASD feel they are able to handle most of the challenges they encounter.1 The types of needed supports identified by individuals with ASD in higher education settings are not those typically provided by disability services, such as supports for living on campus or living independently, training to engage in self-advocacy, and interacting effectively with peers and instructors.10 For students with ASD who have significant mental health concerns, intensive services addressing emotion regulation in addition to the organizational and social skills necessary for college success may be needed.
+For students with co-occurring intellectual disability, a college-like transition program with a focus on independent living skills may be appropriate.

-Other areas of community participation, such as housing, social participation, and community integration, have received even less research attention since the 2013 update.
-There is some evidence to suggest that youth with ASD tend to become more isolated from structured social/recreational activities in the community after leaving secondary school (Myers, Davis, Stobbe, & Bjornson, 2015; Taylor, Adams, & Bishop, 2016).
-This may be problematic for many, as the presence of meaningful daytime activity is a key contributor to quality of life (Tobin et al., 2014).
-Other topics such as housing, to our knowledge, have not been studied since the 2013 IACC Strategic Plan Update.
+Little has been published on issues related to community participation, such as housing, social participation, and community integration, have received since the 2013 IACC Strategic Plan update.
+There is some evidence to suggest that youth with ASD tend to become more isolated from structured social/recreational activities in the community after leaving secondary school.
+This may be problematic for many, as the presence of meaningful daytime activity is a key contributor to quality of life.
+While no new data has been published on housing for people with ASD since the 2013 IACC Strategic Plan Update, the most recent study found 87% of young adults with ASD lived with their parents or guardian after high school and only 19% had lived independently.
+14

-The rate of scientific discoveries regarding the development and functioning of adults with ASD has, if anything slowed since 2013; however, there is a growing number of small treatment trials aimed at smoothing the transition process and improving adult outcomes.
-RFAs prompted by previous IACC Strategic Plans are supporting many of these new interventions.
-Ongoing studies are testing programs to (for example): improve transition planning in schools; train parents how to more effectively advocate for adult disability services (Taylor, Hodapp, et al., 2017); improve family climate through group psychoeducational intervention (Smith,

-Greenberg, & Mailick, 2014); target self-regulation and social competence among college students with ASD (White et al., 2016); improve employment supports (Wehman et al., 2016); increase social skills (Laugeson et al., 2015) and build job interviewing skills and customized employment supports (Morgan, Leatzow, Clark, & Siller, 2014; Smith et al., 2014).
-Those interventions that show promising initial results ideally will be tested in large-scale randomized controlled trials, with the ultimate goal of incorporating them into treatment options to improve adult outcomes.
+There is a growing number of small treatment trials, funded through the National Institutes of Health, aimed at smoothing the transition process and improving adult outcomes for people with ASD.
+Targeted initiatives responsive to objectives in the previous IACC Strategic Plan are supporting many of these new interventions.
+Ongoing studies are testing programs to: improve transition planning in schools; train parents how to advocate more effectively for adult disability services15; improve family climate through group psychoeducational intervention16; target self-regulation and social competence among college students with ASD17; improve employment supports18; increase social skills19, and build job interviewing skills and customized employment supports.^{20,21} Those interventions that show promising initial results ideally will be tested in large-scale randomized controlled trials, with the ultimate goal of incorporating them into treatment options to improve adult outcomes.